pranigopu/pranigopu.github.io/docs/philosophy/epistemology/logic/definition.md

 ### What a definition is not
 #### Ostensive definition
 A definition is a conceptual statement and not the mere presentation of instances or examples of a concept.
-For certain concepts which form the basis of–and are presupposed by–any other concept, we obviously cannot provide conceptual statements to define them as that would result in a circular definition.
+For certain concepts which form the basis of – and are presupposed by – any other concept, we obviously cannot provide conceptual statements to define them as that would result in a circular definition.
 Examples of such concepts are:

 - Sensations and basic perceptions
 - Metaphysical axiomatic concepts such as existence, identity, and entity